html-validate/html-validate/docs/dev/writing-plugins.md

 The [Example plugin](https://gitlab.com/html-validate/example-plugin) repository contains example boilerplate you can use as a base for your plugin.

+## Guidelines

+For publicly published plugins:

+- Prefer to build and publish hybrid ESM/CommonJS package.
+If that is not possible prefer ESM over CommonJS.
+- Bundle all resources or ensure they are imported with `import`.
+- Avoid using NodeJS modules to ensure browser compatibility.

 ## Callbacks

 ### `init()`